-Clubhouse Brat - Robert Bluestein The Day JR RICHARD Had His St
+Clubhouse Brat The Day JR Richard Had His Stroke Robert Bluestein

 An Eyewitness to the Lost Season and Career of JR Richard, I was just 17.
 It's impact has never left my memory.
 This is a rewritten and more accurately edited version of events from a journal I kept of every game in the dome from 1980-1982.

 I was there, an eyewitness to this tragedy.
-I was part of a team of about ten kids who were clubhouse boys, although we called ourselves 'Brats.'
+I was part of a team of about ten kids who were clubhouse boys, although we were often called ''Brats."
 The name was fitting.
 I morphed into an autograph collecting baseball fanatic who took the bus to games and snuck in free to being such a presence I earned a job as a clubhouse boy.
+I was more reliable than the employees were.
 We were 'gophers' and runners and we cleaned the locker room, set up the post-game tables and chairs and meals, and basically did whatever was needed, even hanging the uniforms in the lockers for the next game.
 The hours were long but for me, it was a dream job.
 For the other clubhouse boys, it was fun but they didn't quite have the passion for the game that I did.
 I was a mark for the players whereas they were too cool to be that way.
 It was okay with me, because I was unashamed about my love of baseball and everything that went with it.

 On that terrible day in 1980, the Astros became a team in turmoil and a lot of questions had to be answered about what had happened to the teams' ace pitcher.
 JR and Wilbur Howard had stayed behind when the Astros went on the road because neither was able to play.
 He started just two games after the All Star Game where he struck out - I think - five of the first six hitters including Reggie Jackson.
 JR complained for weeks of a 'tingling in his hands, loss of feeling in his shoulder and arm, and sharp pains in his neck.''
 Nothing worked.
 I love Bill Virdon - much like a second father to me - but he did not know what to make of JR. One thing that we noticed was JR was coming out of games instead of completing them.
 We thought this was Virdon's strategy as he always had ''platoon relievers'' ready to go.
 But JR was simply unable to finish games like he used to.
 At least, that is how it seemed to us.

-People in management and in the press and on talk-radio began to wonder if nolan Ryan's contract didn't hurt JR's feelings.
+People in management and in the press and on talk-radio began to wonder if Nolan Ryan's contract didn't hurt JR's feelings.
 Perhaps, they offered, JR was surely unhappy at the cash they threw to the THIRD best pitcher on that team, Nolan Ryan.
-(Wow, consider that for a moment) But no medical test was done to look for the odd occurrence of a blood clot.
+After all, Joe Neikro was on his way to a 20 win season.
+As for JR, he would be seen more increasingly in trainer "Doc" Ewell's care.
+His neck and shoulder would ache, often with no warning at all.
+But no medical test was done to look for the odd occurrence of a blood clot.
 They looked for a pinched nerve, they looked for a shoulder strain, they even looked at his back.
-Even during the All-Star break, I think he visited the famous sports doctor in Los Angeles, Dr. Jobe, and he didn't find anything.
+Even during the All-Star break, he visited the famous sports doctor in Los Angeles, Dr. Jobe, and he didn't find anything.
 So it comes to reason that if he cannot find anything, the Astros management couldn't find anything either.
 They weren't negligent as much as they were ignorant, and I don't mean that to come out wrong.
-It's just that JR was complaining of things that baseball trainer Jim Ewell wasn't even looking for.
+It's just that JR was complaining of things that baseball that no one was looking for.

 His last start was against Atlanta.
 I was working in the clubhouse, setting up tables for the after dinner spread with the other high schoolers who were employed there.